zhanglab-aim/zhanglab-aim.github.io/_members/fzzhang.md

 a new era where computations and biotechnologies are growing exponentially, and the opportunities of actionable clinical predictions and precision biomedicine are at the dawn of computation-driven scientific discoveries.

-Currently I am a Flatiron Research fellow with <a href="https://function.princeton.edu/" target="_blank">Dr. Olga Troyanskaya</a> at Princeton University/Simons Foundation.
+Previously, I am a Flatiron Research fellow with <a href="https://function.princeton.edu/" target="_blank">Dr. Olga Troyanskaya</a> at Princeton University/Simons Foundation.
 I obtained my Ph.D. in Bioinformatics with <a href="https://xinglab.org/" target="_blank">Dr. Yi Xing</a> at UCLA, with research focus on elucidating the regulatory basis of human transcriptomes.
 While at UCLA, I also pursued a Master's degree in Statistics with <a href="http://www.stat.ucla.edu/~ywu/"> Dr. Ying Nian Wu </a>, studying automated machine learning and deep learning methods.